Port Moresby: Economy

-Papua New Guinea is rich in natural resources, which account for two thirds of its export earnings.
+Papua New Guinea (PNG) is rich in natural resources, which account for two thirds of its export earnings.
 Though PNG is filled with resources, the lack of development led foreign countries to take over some sites.
 Continuing foreign demand for PNG's resources led the United States to set up an oil company that began to export in 2004.
 This was the largest project in PNG's history.
 The project increased the potential to triple PNG's export revenue.
 Papua New Guinea gained much assistance from Australia and was offered two hundred million dollars a year in aid, and many countries such as Singapore, Japan and China have also played a great part in PNG's industry business.
 The decision to host the 2018 APEC meeting, brought a large number of world leaders to Port Moresby.

 There has been substantial building of housing, office towers, shopping malls and commercial establishments over much of the city.
 The waterfront area has been completely redeveloped with apartments, restaurants and shopping centres.
 Sporting facilities were upgraded significantly for the 2015 Pacific Games, and further development took place in preparation for the 2016 FIFA Under-20 Women's World Cup.

 Air Niugini, the national airline of Papua New Guinea, and Airlines PNG, the second biggest airline in the country, have their head offices on the grounds of Jacksons International Airport.